-Why do we also need merit rating?
-Generally speaking, because the insured's own claim experience provides additional information that can rate the insured more accurately.
-We give some reasons for additional cost variations below.
 In a competitive environment, more accurate rates will generate greater profitability for the insurer.
 From the insured's point of view, more accurate rates are also fairer.
-Better doctors will pay less and poorer doctors will pay more.
+Better doctors (in the sense of being less claims prone) will pay less and poorer doctors will pay more.
 From society's point of view, merit rating (and more accurate rating, generally) will provide an incentive for loss prevention.

-Merit rating must be considered in connection with the classification plan (i.e., other rating variables).
+Merit rating should be considered to be a complement to the classification plan (i.e., other rating variables).
 The more accurate the class plan, the less meaningful individual claim experience will be, and vice versa.
 Assume, for example, that the presence of a particular factor makes an insured 10% more expensive.
 If that variable is used in the classification plan, every insured with that factor will pay 10% more.
 If that variable is omitted, insureds with that factor who are merit rated will pay somewhat more than those without the factor, but most likely they will not pay 10% more.
 This follows from the concept that most insureds will receive less than 100% credibility.

-Why do individual costs differ?
+Why do Individual Costs Differ?

 Why would we expect doctors to have different loss costs?
 It is well recognized that different specialties have widely differing costs.
 This probably results from a variety of reasons.
 Certain specialties, such as surgeons, perform a higher percentage of procedures that can have devastating results, if done improperly.
 For certain specialties, such as psychiatrists, it may be very difficult to prove the causal connection between negligent practice and adverse results for the patient.
-For certain specialties, such as physicians versus surgeons, the average patient is much healthier and any negligence is less likely to do damage.
+For certain specialties, such as general practitioners with no surgery, the average patient is much healthier and any negligence is less likely to do damage.
 Thus, most insurers classify doctors by specialty.
 For physicians, most insurers also classify by the type or amount of surgery performed.

 This classification plan does not cover all possible variations in costs among doctors in the same specialty.
-Costs may also vary for three general reasons: (1) limitations in the class plan; (2) exposure; and (3) competence.
+Costs may also vary for three general reasons: (1) Limitations in the class plan, (2) exposure, and (3) competence.
 Each will be discussed below.